 After 14 years there, Rosenberg sold his business in 2008 and left Nashville for what he calls the People’s Republic of Joshua Tree in California’s High Desert.
 (As a kind of parting gift, his song “I’ll Meet You There” appeared in Dixie Gamble’s short film Beyond Right & Wrong, set on Tennessee’s Death Row.)
 Today, amid the sparse beauty of the Mojave Desert, he lives in an isolated 480-square-foot cabin with his wife, two cats and a rescue Labrador retriever named Steinbeck.
 Steinbeck – the real one, in Travels with Charley – got as close as Route 66, about 50 miles north, where he considered shooting a pair of coyotes.
 (He fed them a tin of dog food instead).
 He teaches guitar at the local music store, plays for the lunch crowd at the Joshua Tree Saloon and organizes a monthly Songwriters in the Round song pull at the Beatnik Lounge.

-And here in what some have christened the land of second chances, after 40 years performing and playing in bands, Rosenberg has managed to release two EPs of original songs: These Bones and Rabbit Holes, on his own Coyote Gulch Records.
+And here in what some have christened the land of second chances, after 40 years performing and playing in bands, Rosenberg has managed to release a full length CD, Flower Time, on his own Coyote Gulch Records.

 “Everyone is in service to something” says Rosenberg.
 “I want to be in service to the song.
 Songwriting is my daily devotional – in-between studying the unfathomable night sky and relocating the rattlesnakes when they join us in the shade.
 It’s my way to embrace the ambiguities of life and deal with the terrifying uncertainty thrust upon us as we make our way, as the poet David Whyte says, ‘through the immensities.’